mshimizu-kx/project-ml-microservice-kubernetes/README.md

 $ ./make_prediction.sh

 ```

+**Note:** The script may fail in the first run because deploying a pod takes a little of time.
+Wait until the status becomes `RUNNING` and run again.
+You can check status of pod by:

+        $ kubectl get pod

 Play around by changing data properties in the script!!